-How to fix it: There’s not much you can do to change the weather.
-However, by looking at the forecast, you can predict when you’re likely to have a headache and take a preventative painkiller a day or two in advance.
+How to fix it: There's not much you can do to change the weather.
+However, by looking at the forecast, you can predict when you're likely to have a headache and make sure you have some painkillers ready for when you might need them.

 Grinding your teeth at night (the medical name is bruxism) makes your jaw muscles contract, causing a dull headache.